davidindub/fizzbuzz/README.md

 __Sound Effects__

 - Sound effects give audio feedback for correct answers and on game over.
+- Sound effects can be toggled on and off in the preferences modal, and there is audio confirmation when turned on.
+- The users preference will be stored for their next visit.

 __Hard Mode__

-- The user can choose a hard mode with random numbers under 1000.
+- The user can choose a hard mode with non sequential (random) numbers under 1000.

 __Timer__